nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * A booking Consumer **must <ins>not</ins>** assume a Provider will return requested \_includes e.g. Location
   * Booking Consumers **must** handle a Slot response without non mandatory FHIR resources
   * Booking Consumers **must** handle a Slot response with FHIR resources not requested
+*	Sufficient information around the slot requests **must** be persisted to support the reporting requirements

 ## Booking - Request & Confirmation